 On a blog post Two developer types written by Karol Wójciszko on his blog (Polish language) wedlugplanu.pl, author defines “Business developer” and “Technical developer”.

-“Business developer” is finding the fastest solutions to the problem trying to understand the business, while “Technical developer” follows all patterns and practices possible, budget or deadline being less important.
+“Business developer” is finding the fastest solutions to the problem and trying to understand the business same time, while “Technical developer” follows all patterns and practices possible, budget or deadline being less important.

 Similarly a post on another Polish blog IT species classification Tomasz Sokół claims that there are “code developers” and “feature developers”.